-Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
+Depreciation is recognised in statement of comprehensive income on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Leased assets are depreciated over the shorter of the lease term and their useful lives.
 Freehold land is depreciated on a straight line method using the same rate of the freehold building due to the freehold land cost on which the building is located cannot be segregated.

-The estimated useful lives for the current and comparative periods are as follows:- leasehold land and buildings
+The estimated useful lives for the current and comparative periods are as follows:- leasehold land and buildings plant and equipment fixtures and fittings motor vehicles